dublino8576/habigotchi-front-end/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 Habigotchi is a mindful gaming experience that allows you to improve your habits whilst taking care of your pet!
-To watch a demo presentation, click on the link below.

 This project is in Typescript.
 Features of this project include: